npm audit [fix|signatures]

 project, and it cannot be updated without changing its dependency ranges,

-then npm audit fix
+then npm audit fix will require the --force option to apply the

 remediation.
 If remediations do not require changes to the dependency